 Availability of the Service Fabric cluster

-There's two different strategies for surviving the permanent or sustained failure of a single datacenter or region.
+There are two different strategies for surviving the permanent or sustained failure of a single datacenter or region:

-- Run separate Service Fabric clusters in multiple such regions, and utilize some mechanism for failover and fail-back between these environments.
-This sort of multi-cluster active-active or active-passive model requires additional management and operations code.
-This also requires coordination of backups from the services in one datacenter or region so that they are available in other datacenters or regions when one fails.
+Run separate Service Fabric clusters in multiple such regions, and use some mechanism for failover and failback between these environments.
+This sort of multiple-cluster active/active or active/passive model requires additional management and operations code.
+This model also requires coordination of backups from the services in one datacenter or region so that they're available in other datacenters or regions when one fails.

-In both standalone Service Fabric clusters and Azure, the "Primary Node Type" is the one that runs the seeds.
-When defining a primary node type, Service Fabric will automatically take advantage of the number of nodes provided by creating up to 9 seed nodes and 7 replicas of each of the system services.
-If a set of random failures takes out a majority of those system service replicas simultaneously, the system services will enter quorum loss, as we described above.
+In both standalone Service Fabric clusters and Azure, the primary node type is the one that runs the seeds.
+When you're defining a primary node type, Service Fabric will automatically take advantage of the number of nodes provided by creating up to nine seed nodes and seven replicas of each system service.
+If a set of random failures takes out a majority of those replicas simultaneously, the system services will enter quorum loss.
 If a majority of the seed nodes are lost, the cluster will shut down soon after.

-- Learn how to simulate various failures using the testability framework
+- Learn how to simulate various failures by using the testability framework.

 - Read other disaster-recovery and high-availability resources.
 Microsoft has published a large amount of guidance on these topics.
-While some of these documents refer to specific techniques for use in other products, they contain many general best practices you can apply in the Service Fabric context as well:
+Although some of these resources refer to specific techniques for use in other products, they contain many general best practices that you can apply in the Service Fabric context: